MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ## Customize activities

-Activities can be customized to fit the requirements of your app.
+You can customize activities to fit the requirements of your app.
 The required properties of the activity are automatically populated.
 You can also modify the activity type and add more properties.

 1. Select **Mock an Activity** > **Custom activity**.